underwoodbrady/react-financial-education/README.md

 ## Environment

--components: reusable stateless components
+- components: reusable stateless components
--constants: constant values to be used globally in app (colors, themes, ect.)
+- constants: constant values to be used globally in app (colors, themes, ect.)
--navigation: components managing app navigation
+- navigation: components managing app navigation
--screens: composition of components with state
+- screens: composition of components with state